 Coughing and sneezing could indicate some respiratory issues, so it is important to keep your Guinea pig’s living quatres clean and tidy.
 If you start to see more frequent coughing and sneezing, accompanied by a loss of appetite and reduced activity levels then consult your vet immediately.

 Singing or Chirping

 This is one of the more unexplained Guinea Pig noises.
 This sounds very much like a bird singing, and as yet no one really knows why they do it.
-Some have attributed the noise to be happy and excited where others seem to think its when a Guinea pig is startled or surprised.
+Some have attributed the noise to happiness and excitement whereas others seem to think it’s when a Guinea pig is startled or surprised.
 Either way, it is quite a spectacle!
 If you keep other guinea pigs, they may react quite strangely to this phenomenon, so it’s advisable to remove the ‘piggy Pavarotti’ from the shared enclosure until he has finished singing!